 6. *Perform other duties as assigned by the Visitor Services Manager or Leads.

-To apply send a cover letter and resume to MOFjobs@museumofflight.org with Attn: VS Services Asst I: 05-05.22.13and your name in the subject line.
+To be considered for this opportunity please submit your resume and a cover letter to Mofjobs@museumofflight.org with Attn: VS Services Assistant I 05-12.03.13 and your full name in the subject line.